carlhoerberg/sprockets-torquebox-cache/README.markdown

-Sprockets Redis Cache
+Sprockets Torquebox Cache
 ====================

-A cache store for Sprockets which utilities Redis.
+A cache store for Sprockets which utilities Torquebox Infinispan Cache.

 Usage
 -----